Tropical Mirror Symmetry in Dimension One: Tropical mirror symmetry and the boson--fermion correspondence

 Notice that we have to use the disconnected theory here ($\bullet$), since the matrix element encodes \emph{all} graphs completing the local pictures and cannot distinguish connected and disconnected graphs.

 The local pictures are built as follows: we draw one vertex for each cut-join operator.
-For an $\alpha_n$ with $n>0$, we draw an edge germ of weight $n$ pointing to the right.
+For an~$\alpha_n$ with $n>0$, we draw an edge germ of weight $n$ pointing to the right.
 If $n<0$, we draw an edge germ of weight $n$ pointing to the left.
 For the two Fock space elements $b_\mu$ and $b_\nu$, we draw germs of ends: of weights $\mu_i$ on the left pointing to the right, of weights $\nu_i$ on the right pointing to the left.
-Wick's Theorem states that the matrix element $\langle b_\mu | M^n | b_\nu\rangle$ equals a sum of graphs completing all possible local pictures, where each graph contributes the product of the weights of all its edges (including the ends).
-A completion of the local pictures can be interpreted as a tropical cover of $\PP^1_{\TT}$ (with suitable metrization).
+Wick's theorem states that the matrix element $\langle b_\mu | M^n | b_\nu\rangle$ equals a sum of graphs completing all possible local pictures, where each graph contributes the product of the weights of all its edges (including the ends).
+A completion of the local pictures can be interpreted as a~tropical cover of $\PP^1_{\TT}$ (with suitable metrization).

-The cut-join operator sums over all the possibilities of the local pictures for the graphs, i.e.\ it sums over all possibilities how a vertex of a tropical cover can look like (see Figure \ref{fig-Example4}).
+The cut-join operator sums over all the possibilities of the local pictures for the graphs, i.e., it sums over all possibilities how a vertex of a tropical cover can look like (see Figure \ref{fig-Example4}).

-\begin{example} Consider the local pieces shown below.
+\begin{Example} Consider the local pieces shown below.
 There are three ways of completing them to a graph with local pictures like in Figure \ref{fig-Example4}.

 The completed graphs are shown in Figure \ref{fig-Example6}.
 The product of the upper graph's edge weights (including the ends) is $12$, $4$ for the middle graph and $4$ for the lower graph.
-Hence Wick's Theorem and Proposition \ref{prop-p1fock} yield where we have to divide the last summand by two because there is an automorphism exchanging the two edges that connect the vertices in the lower graph of Figure \ref{fig-Example6}.
+Hence Wick's theorem and Proposition \ref{prop-p1fock} yield

+where we have to divide the last summand by two because there is an automorphism exchanging the two edges that connect the vertices in the lower graph of Figure \ref{fig-Example6}.

-\end{example}
+\end{Example}

-Combining Proposition \ref{prop-p1fock} with a degeneration argument, we can express Gromov-Witten invariants, resp.\ Hurwitz numbers of the elliptic curve in terms of matrix elements:
+Combining Proposition \ref{prop-p1fock} with a degeneration argument, we can express Gromov--Witten invariants, resp.\ Hurwitz numbers of the elliptic curve in terms of matrix elements:

-\begin{proposition} A Hurwitz number of the elliptic curve equals a weighted sum of double Hurwitz numbers of $\mathbb{P}^1$:
+\begin{Proposition} A Hurwitz number of the elliptic curve equals a weighted sum of double Hurwitz numbers of $\mathbb{P}^1$:

-Here, the sum goes over all partitions $\mu$ of $d$, $\mu_i$ denotes their entries, and $\ell(\mu)$ the length. \end{proposition}
+Here, the sum goes over all partitions $\mu$ of $d$, $\mu_i$ denotes their entries, and $\ell(\mu)$ the length. \end{Proposition}

-\begin{corollary} A Hurwitz number of the elliptic curve $E$ equals a sum of matrix elements on the bosonic Fock space:
+\begin{Corollary} A Hurwitz number of the elliptic curve $E$ equals a sum of matrix elements on the bosonic Fock space:

-\end{corollary}
+\end{Corollary}